AIR0SE/ATRA/README.md

 ## Navigation of main menu :
 to perform action of drawing or seeing artworks hover over a word and press Enter (it glows if its clickible) additinaly press q to end the game.
 ## Drawing:
-Z for pause
+Z for pause\n
-x for increase brush size
+x for increase brush size\n
-c for decreasing brush size
+c for decreasing brush size\n
-q for exiting drawing action
+q for exiting drawing action\n
 ## current artwork display:
-z for increasing/decreasing spped of display click save button to save the drawing also exists you from artwork display q for exiting artwork display without saving
+z for increasing/decreasing spped of display\n
+click save button to save the drawing also exists you from artwork display\n q for exiting artwork display without saving\n
 ## saving:
-write name of file and enter
+write name of file and enter\n
 ## Artwork display:
-z for increasing/decreasing spped of display n for changing the artwork from left to right b for changing the artwork from right to left q for exiting Artwork display action
+z for increasing/decreasing spped of display\n
+n for changing the artwork from left to right\n b for changing the artwork from right to left\n q for exiting Artwork display action\n